balbano/balbano.github.io/_posts/2018-08-29-fitness-plan-and-knee-health.markdown

 I want my hiking to be limited by my cardio.
 I want to hike until I'm tired.
 I'm sick of hiking until I get hurt.
 Time to change that!

-# Before work: Simple and Sinister
+# In the morning: Simple and Sinister

 I've found that I have a better track record with short workouts I can do every day, rather than long workouts a few times a week.
 I also seem to do a little better with at-home workouts.
 "Simple and Sinister" is a workout program by Pavel Tsatsouline focussing on the [kettlebell swing](https://www.youtube.com/watch?v=yHxcTn1UeAc) and the [Turkish get-up](https://www.youtube.com/watch?v=0bWRPC49-KI).
 It takes about 25-40 minutes and you do it more or less every day, with occasional rest days as you need them or as life gets in the way.